For Newcomers to Canada: Buying vs Renting your First Home

 First, start your credit history

-As a newcomer to Canada, it’s important that you build up a healthy Canadian credit history regardless of whether you end up renting or buying a home.
+As a newcomer to Canada, it’s important that you boost your credit score regardless of whether you end up renting or buying a home.
 Canadian banks and credit unions have special services and money management advisors to help newcomers to successfully establish themselves financially.
 These services may include a checking account with no fees (usually for the first 12 months), welcome bonuses, a credit card that doesn’t require an annual fee or an annual income or a credit history, and even a car loan available without a credit history.
 Scotiabank’s StartRight program, CIBC’s Welcome to Canada Banking Package, and BMO’s NewStart! program are all examples of bank initiatives to help you get started.
 Once you get here, you can establish a good credit rating by applying for different types of credit and paying all your bills in full on time.
 We talk about mortgages for newcomers in the Buying section of this article.

 Some reasons you might rent: